Lothian Smallbore Shooting Association: The Association's origins, development and purposes are set out here.

 The Association was formed in 1906, during the period at the beginning of the 20th century which saw the founding of many shooting clubs and associations all over the United Kingdom.
 Shooting of all kinds was encouraged by the Government at that time, at the instigation of Earl Roberts who had despaired at the lack of marksmanship of British soldiers in the Boer War.
 Its aims and purposes then were much the same as they are now, namely to provide a local mechanism to encourage the development of shooting skills.
 However, the difference nowadays is that these skills are no longer of a military nature but relate only to the sport of smallbore target rifle shooting and the Association provides such competitions for the local smallbore rifle clubs.

-The Association has no shooting facilities of its own, although up to the mid-1950’s it had (or at least had the use of) an outdoor range in Blackford Glen in Edinburgh and many shooters in those days travelled there in the summer evenings by tram and foot (openly carrying their rifles and ammunition – nobody worried about that sort of thing then).
+The Association has no shooting facilities of its own, although up to the mid-1950’s it had (or at least had the use of) an outdoor range in Blackford Glen in Edinburgh (the range referred to above) and many shooters in those days travelled there in the summer evenings by tram and foot (openly carrying their rifles and ammunition – nobody worried about that sort of thing then).
 This range was eventually abandoned after years of trouble and damage caused by vandalism.
 The butts are still visible though.
 In later years the Association’s outdoor competitions were held on Balerno & Currie R.C.’s outdoor range near Balerno and then at Musselburgh R.C.’s range, but, since these ranges became defunct, there has been no outdoor range in Lothian Region and that situation still exists to this day despite efforts by the Management Committee to find a new site.

 If anyone reading this knows of a piece of flat or flattish land approximately 125m long by at least 30m wide, with or without a natural backstop such as a steep hill or a quarry face, within 20 minutes or so of Edinburgh which might be made available for a smallbore range, then please contact the Site Administrator.